Addiction: Your Treatment Options

 Behavior change treatment

 Motivational Interviewing.
 This is a type of counseling that encourages you to change your behavior.
 The goal is to explore and resolve any mixed feelings you have about quitting drug or alcohol use.
 The therapist helps you figure out and focus on your personal reasons for wanting to change.

 Cognitive behavioral therapy (CBT).
 In this therapy, you figure out your problem behaviors.
 And you learn ways to change those behaviors.
 For example, if anger or stress makes you want to drink, a therapist can help you learn healthy ways to manage those feelings.

 Community reinforcement approach (CRA).
 This therapy uses vouchers help you follow a drug- or alcohol-free lifestyle.
 With each clean urine sample, you get a voucher to use for a reward.
 This helps you stay drug- or alcohol-free while you learn new life skills.

 Community reinforcement and family training (CRAFT).
 This therapy counsels and trains your family.
 The therapist teaches them how to motivate you to seek or continue treatment.
 This therapy also helps your family recognize family situations that may encourage you to drink or use drugs.

 Mutual support groups.
 These groups are run voluntarily by non-health care professional people.
 Their purpose is to support each other emotionally and socially by sharing their experiences with substance abuse and mentoring others through the recovery process.
-Many of these groups are based on the 12-step recovery model, and have sessions available for every type of addiction. (for example, AA or Alcoholics Anonymous; NA or Narcostics Anonymous)
+Many of these groups are based on the 12-step recovery model, and have sessions available for every type of addiction (for example, AA or Alcoholics Anonymous; NA or Narcotics Anonymous).